The number of businesses outsourcing to freelancers is increasing, which is fortunate because this means…

 Do the best you can at creating, fixing, teaching or whatever it is you do.
 Then become better at it as you gain experience and hone your skills.
 Find ways to focus well, manage your time well and stay motivated while at the same time taking care of your health.
 All of this will lead to you being able to produce excellent work and succeed in your freelancing career.

-Now that you’ve learned how to find clients as a freelancer, implement this advice and the clients will come.
+Now that you’ve learned how to find clients as a freelancer, implement this advice and you will be able to get all the clients you need.